commaai/commavq/README.md

 Note that the compressor is extremely lossy on purpose.
 It makes the dataset smaller and easy to play with (train GPT as a world model with large context size [3], fast autoregressive generation, etc.).
 We might extend the dataset to a less lossy version when we see fit.

 ## Examples
-Checkout `./notebooks/encode.ipynb` and `./notebooks/decode.ipynb` for an example of how to visualize the dataset using a segment of driving video from [comma's drive to Taco Bell](https://blog.comma.ai/taco-bell/)
+`./notebooks/encode.ipynb` and `./notebooks/decode.ipynb` for an example of how to visualize the dataset using a segment of driving video from [comma's drive to Taco Bell](https://blog.comma.ai/taco-bell/)

-Checkout `./notebooks/gpt.ipynb` for an example of how to use a pretrained GPT model to imagine future frames.
+`./notebooks/gpt.ipynb` for an example of how to use a pretrained GPT model to imagine future frames.

-Checkout `./notebooks/compress.ipynb` for an example of how we would like to temporally compress the tokens.
+`./notebooks/compress.ipynb` for an example of how we would like to temporally compress the tokens.

 ## References
 [1] Van Den Oord, Aaron, and Oriol Vinyals.
 "Neural discrete representation learning."
 Advances in neural information processing systems 30 (2017).